 The Company is a party to financial instruments with off-balance sheet risk in the normal course of business in order to meet the needs of the Company's investment in portfolio companies.
 Such instruments include commitments to extend credit and may involve, in varying degrees, elements of credit risk in excess of amounts recognized on the Company's balance sheet.
 Prior to extending such credit, the Company attempts to limit its credit risk by conducting extensive due diligence, obtaining collateral where necessary and negotiating appropriate financial covenants.
-As of March 31, 2008 and December 31, 2007, the Company had committed to make a total of approximately \$3 million and \$4 million, respectively, of investments in various revolving senior secured loans, of which approximately \$560,000 was funded as of March 31, 2008 and \$865,000 was funded as of December 31, 2007.
-As of March 31, 2008 and December 31, 2007, the Company had committed to make a total of approximately \$7 million and \$8 million, respectively, of investments in a delayed draw senior secured loans of which approximately \$5 million was funded as of March 31, 2008 and \$5 million was funded as of December 31, 2007.
+As of June 30, 2008 and December 31, 2007, the Company had committed to make a total of approximately \$3 million and \$4 million, respectively, of investments in various revolving senior secured loans, of which approximately \$600,000 was funded as of June 30, 2008 and \$865,000 was funded as of December 31, 2007.
+As of June 30, 2008 and December 31, 2007, the Company had committed to make a total of approximately \$875,000 and \$8 million, respectively, of investments in a delayed draw senior secured loans of which none was funded as of June 30, 2008 and approximately \$5 million was funded as of December 31, 2007.

-The Company and Katonah Debt Advisors have entered into first loss agreements in connection with warehouse credit lines established to fund the initial accumulation of senior secured corporate loans and certain other debt securities for future CLO Funds that Katonah Debt Advisors will manage, and may enter into similar agreements in the future.
-Such first loss agreements relate to (i) losses (if any) as a result of individual loan investments being ineligible for purchase by a new CLO Fund (typically due to a payment default on such loan) when such fund formation is completed or sold prior to completion of such fund, (ii) if a new CLO Fund has not been completed before the expiration of the related warehouse credit line, the loss (if any, and net of any accumulated interest income) on the resale of loans and debt securities funded by such warehouse credit line.
-In return for the Company's first loss commitment, the Company receives net interest income from the underlying assets in the loan warehouse.
+Katonah Debt Advisors is currently a party to an agreement with Bear Stearns entered into in connection with a warehouse credit line established to fund the initial accumulation of assets for three CLO funds, pursuant to which agreement Katonah Debt Advisors has undertaken certain "first loss" commitments, as described in more detail below.
+In return for Katonah Debt Advisors' first loss commitment, Katonah Debt Advisors is entitled to receive net interest income from the underlying assets in the loan warehouse.
+In the future, Kohlberg Capital or Katonah Debt Advisors may enter into similar agreements in connection with funding the initial accumulation of senior secured corporate loans and certain other debt securities for future CLO Funds that Katonah Debt Advisors will manage.
+Such "first loss" commitments relate to (i) losses (if any) as a result of individual loan investments being ineligible for purchase by a new CLO Fund (typically due to a payment default on such loan) when such fund formation is completed or, (ii) if a new CLO Fund has not been completed before the expiration of the related warehouse credit line, the loss (if any, and net of any accumulated interest income) on the resale of loans and debt securities funded by such warehouse credit line.
+In return for our first loss commitment, we receive net interest income from the underlying assets in the loan warehouse.